 Ingredients

-- ½ cup milk about 100 grams, can use non-dairy milk like almond or soy milk or water
+- ½ cup milk can use non-dairy milk like almond or soy milk or water

-- 1 ⅔ cup all purpose flour about 200 grams, can use bread flour
+- 1 ⅔ cup all purpose flour or bread flour

 - corn meal or semolina flour optional, you can use all purpose flour